10 Best Herbal Tinctures For Stomach Cramps

 silybum marianum tincture

-Silybum marianum, also known as milk thistle, is a herbal remedy commonly used in the form of tinctures to support digestive health.
+Silybum marianum, also known as milk thistle, is a herbal plant commonly used to support liver health, but its tinctures may also provide relief for stomach cramps due to their anti-inflammatory and soothing properties.

-Mentha piperita, commonly known as peppermint, is widely used in herbal tinctures to alleviate stomach cramps due to its soothing and antispasmodic properties.
+Lavandula angustifolia, commonly known as English lavender, is often used in herbal tinctures to alleviate stomach cramps due to its calming and antispasmodic properties.